tolik518/factorion-bot/factorion-lib/Locales.md

       },
       // Turn off automatic tuple names (use overrides and numbers) "force_num": false,
-      // How to write nested factorials. "{factorial}" is replaced by the outer calculation, "{next}" by the inner (both being negative, sub, uple, terimal or factorial)
+      // How to write nested factorials. "{factorial}" is replaced by the outer calculation, "{next}" by the inner (both being negative, sub, uple, termial or factorial)
       "nest": "{factorial} of {next}",
-      // How to write a calculation with an exact result. "{factorial}" is replaced by nest, negative, sub, uple, terimal or factorial,
+      // How to write a calculation with an exact result. "{factorial}" is replaced by nest, negative, sub, uple, termial or factorial,
-      // "{number}" by the input to the calcultion or rough_number and "{result}" by the result "exact": "{factorial} of {number} is {result}",
+      // "{number}" by the input to the calculation or rough_number and "{result}" by the result "exact": "{factorial} of {number} is {result}",
-      // How to write a calculation with a shortened result. "{factorial}" is replaced by nest, negative, sub, uple, terimal or factorial,
+      // How to write a calculation with a shortened result. "{factorial}" is replaced by nest, negative, sub, uple, termial or factorial,
-      // "{number}" by the input to the calcultion or rough_number and "{result}" by the result "rough": "{factorial} of {number} is roughly {result}",
+      // "{number}" by the input to the calculation or rough_number and "{result}" by the result "rough": "{factorial} of {number} is roughly {result}",
-      // How to write a calculation with an approximate result. "{factorial}" is replaced by nest, negative, sub, uple, terimal or factorial,
+      // How to write a calculation with an approximate result. "{factorial}" is replaced by nest, negative, sub, uple, termial or factorial,
-      // "{number}" by the input to the calcultion or rough_number and "{result}" by the result "approx": "{factorial} of {number} is approximately {result}",
+      // "{number}" by the input to the calculation or rough_number and "{result}" by the result "approx": "{factorial} of {number} is approximately {result}",
-      // How to write a calculation with a result given in approximate number of digits. "{factorial}" is replaced by nest, negative, sub, uple, terimal or factorial,
+      // How to write a calculation with a result given in approximate number of digits. "{factorial}" is replaced by nest, negative, sub, uple, termial or factorial,
-      // "{number}" by the input to the calcultion or rough_number and "{result}" by the result "digits": "{factorial} of {number} has approximately {result} digits",
+      // "{number}" by the input to the calculation or rough_number and "{result}" by the result "digits": "{factorial} of {number} has approximately {result} digits",
       // How to write a calculation with a result given in a power-of-ten tower number of digits.
-      // "{factorial}" is replaced by nest, negative, sub, uple, terimal or factorial,
+      // "{factorial}" is replaced by nest, negative, sub, uple, termial or factorial,
-      // "{number}" by the input to the calcultion or rough_number and "{result}" by the result "order": "{factorial} of {number} has on the order of {result} digits",
+      // "{number}" by the input to the calculation or rough_number and "{result}" by the result "order": "{factorial} of {number} has on the order of {result} digits",
       // How to write a calculation with a result given in tetration of ten number of digits, and no calculation steps.
-      // "{factorial}" is replaced by nest, negative, sub, uple, terimal or factorial,
+      // "{factorial}" is replaced by nest, negative, sub, uple, termial or factorial,
-      // "{number}" by the input to the calcultion or rough_number and "{result}" by the result "all_that": "All that of {number} has on the order of {result} digits",
+      // "{number}" by the input to the calculation or rough_number and "{result}" by the result "all_that": "All that of {number} has on the order of {result} digits",
       // How to write a shortened number. "{number}" is replaced by the input to the calculation "rough_number": "roughly {number}"